 “The vocabulary we have does more than communicate our knowledge; it shapes what we can know.” — Benjamin Lee Whorf

-You can learn to recognize and articulate your emotions more precisely to enhance your emotional intelligence and gain a deeper understanding of yourself.
+If you do, you will enhance your emotional intelligence and help you gain a deeper understanding of yourself.

 Bad Things Happen When You Don’t Acknowledge and Address Your Emotions

-According to research from Harvard Business Review, failing to recognize and confront our emotions can lead to diminished well-being and an increase in physical stress symptoms, such as headaches.
+According to research from Harvard Business Review, failing to recognize and confront our emotions can diminish your well-being and increase your physical stress symptoms, such as headaches.

-Avoiding our feelings comes at a significant cost.
+Avoiding your feelings comes at a significant cost.

 Harvard Business Review writes:

 “It’s been shown that when people don’t acknowledge and address their emotions, they display lower wellbeing and more physical symptoms of stress, like headaches.
 There is a high cost to avoiding our feelings.”

 On the flip side, possessing a well-developed emotional vocabulary empowers you to accurately identify emotions with specificity.